zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

 result of any test using this transport protocol and log a message reporting the ignored result.

-This test case is always run and is run before [Basic02].
+This test case is run before [Basic02].

 ## Intercase dependencies